SarvarKh/ofn-wiki/Development-Environment-Setup:-macOS-(Sierra).md

 Which should give you `rvm is a function` if everything went well.

 ## Step 6.
 Installing the required version of ruby
 The OFN will require a specific version of Ruby.
-At the time of writing, the the ruby version required was stored in a file in the root folder of the Open Food Network project repository called `.ruby-version`.
+At the time of writing, the the ruby version required was stored in a file in the root folder of the Open Food Network project repository called [.ruby-version](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/.ruby-version).
 The version I needed was `2.1.5`, so I installed it into RVM with:

     $ rvm install 2.1.5